adheir01/influencer-roi-scorer/README.md

 This project implements a full analytics engineering workflow:
     - Raw data ingestion from external APIs
     - Transformaton and modelling using dbt (staging → marts)
-    - Servng clean, analysis-ready tables to BI tools
+    - Serve a clean, analysis-ready tables to BI tools
     - Supporting repeatable campaign-level analysis

-The goal is to reflect how modern data teams structure pipelines for reliable decision-making, rather than relying on ad-hoc scripts or notebooks
+The goal is to reflect structured pipelines for reliable decision-making, rather than relying on ad-hoc scripts or notebooks

 ---

-## ROI Formula
+## ROI Model

 ```
 composite_roi_score = goal_adjusted_score × 0.70 + budget_efficiency_bonus (max 30)